 If an allegation of misconduct is made against you, then you may be suspended from your duties on full pay while the matter is being dealt with.
 The Company will make every effort to ensure that any period of suspension is kept as short as possible.
-The purpose of a suspension is either to allow an unhindered investigation to take place, or to protect the interests of the Company and its employees.
+The purpose of a suspension is either to allow an investigation to take place, or to protect the interests of the Company and its employees.
 During any period of suspension you may be instructed not to contact other members of staff except for the purposes of preparing for any disciplinary hearing, where specific arrangements will be made with you.
-This is not a disciplinary sanction and should not been seen as a predetermination of any disciplinary process.